rendra7/Text-Mining_and_Tuning_Hyperparameter/README.md

 The performance of the models was evaluated using various metrics, and the results are summarized as follows:

 SVM with TF-IDF: Best performance with 96% accuracy.
-Random Forest with BoW: Moderate performance with 85% accuracy.